 (Ref.
-CoDA Bylaws Article V, section 4 and CoDA Board Policy and Procedure Manual section 4.3) 1.
-General Business a.
+CoDA Bylaws Article V, section 4 and CoDA Board Policy and Procedure Manual section 4.3)

+- 1. General Business - a.
 Definition of a Voting Member- a Voting Member may be a Delegate, Trustee of CoDA, Inc., or Director of CoRe, Inc. and, under certain circumstances, an Alternate Delegate.
 The Conference may extend voice or vote privileges at the Conference to any member of the CoDA Fellowship that it deems appropriate or necessary.
 Voice or vote may be granted for the entire Conference, or on individual issues.
-No Voting Member will have more than one vote.
+No Voting Member will have more than one vote. - b.

-b.
 Determination of a Quorum- The Events committee confers with the Board Secretary in the process of registering and accounting for accredited Voting Members.
 The Events Committee then oversees the quorum process including selection of the CSC Facilitator.
 The Facilitator determines how many Voting Members are present at the Conference and will determine a quorum.
 This quorum is established at the beginning of the first business meeting of the Conference.
-A two-thirds (2/3) count of the registered and accounted for accredited Voting Members in attendance shall constitute a quorum.

-Once the quorum has been determined, the business of the Corporation may proceed.
+A two-thirds (2/3) count of the registered and accounted for accredited Voting Members in attendance shall constitute a quorum. - Once the quorum has been determined, the business of the Corporation may proceed.
 Voting Members who arrive after this quorum is determined may vote and exercise all the rights and privileges accorded to Voting Members, but the quorum count does not change.
 If the Conference continues over several days, the presence of a quorum must be confirmed at the beginning of each business session.
-If a quorum is present, business may proceed.

-2. Simple vs. two-thirds (2/3) majority
+If a quorum is present, business may proceed. - 2.
+Simple vs. two-thirds (2/3) majority violation of the Board of Trustees' legal responsibilities to the Corporation and its members or would put the fiscal integrity of the Corporation at risk.
+A simple majority is not binding on the Board of Trustees, although they may agree to be bound by the vote.
+For motions that do not attain a 2/3 majority at CoDA Service Conference (CSC), and are thus not binding on the Board, the CoDA Board will:

 A motion passes if it is accepted by a simple majority of the total number of Voting Members present.
-If it passes by a two-thirds (2/3) vote of the total number of Voting Members present, it is binding upon the
+If it passes by a two-thirds (2/3) vote of the total number of Voting Members present, it is binding upon the Trustees, except to the extent the implementation of such a motion would cause the Trustees to be in